Solar in Boulder, CO: 2026 Cost, Savings & Payback

 Does Boulder have net metering?

-Is solar worth it in Boulder, CO?
+Is solar worth it in Boulder, CO in 2026?